Nonparametric Regression for 3D Point Cloud Learning

-where $(b_1,b_2,b_3,b_4)$ are called the \textsf{barycentric coordinates} of $\bs{v}$ \textsf{relative to the tetrahedron} $T$, and they are nonnegative if $\bs{v}$ is inside or on the faces of $T$.
-Accordingly, for some nonnegative integers $i$, $j$, $k$, $l$ with $i+j+k+l=d$, define \textsf{trivariate Bernstein basis polynomial of degree} $d$ \textsf{relative to} $T$ as
+where $(b_1, b_2, b_3, b_4)$ are called the \textsf{barycentric coordinates} of $\bs{p}$ \textsf{relative to the tetrahedron} $T$, and they are nonnegative if $\bs{p}$ is inside or on the faces of $T$.
+Accordingly, for some nonnegative integers $i$, $j$, $k$, $l$ with $i + j + k + l = d$, define \textsf{trivariate Bernstein basis polynomial of degree} $d$ \textsf{relative to} $T$ as

-For any positive integer $d$ and tetrahedron $T$, let $\mathcal{P}_{d}(T)$ be the space of all trivariate polynomials defined on $T$ with degrees less than or equal to $d$.
-Note that the dimension of $\mathcal{P}_{d}(T)$ is $\binom{d+3}{3}$.
-According to Theorem 15.8 in \cite{Lai:Schumaker:07} and Lemma \ref{LEM:basis} in Section D.1 in the supplement, the set of Bernstein basis polynomials
+For any positive integer $d$, let $\mathcal{P}_d$ be the space of all trivariate polynomials with total degrees less than or equal to $d$.
+Note that the dimension of $\mathcal{P}_d$ is $\binom{d+3}{3}$.
+According to Theorem 15.8 in \cite{Lai:Schumaker:07} and Lemma \ref{LEM:basis} in the Appendix A, the set of Bernstein basis polynomials in (\ref{Bform}) forms a basis for the space of polynomials $\mathcal{P}_d$.
+Thus, any polynomial $\phi(\bs{p}) \in \mathcal{P}_d$ on with domain $T$ can be written uniquely as the \textsf{B-form},